lhfmartin/static-website-visits/js/README.md

 #### JavaScipt modules

-Page visits will be recorded only for the first visit to the page in a single page application.
-Read on to see how to record every time the window location changes for React and Next.js.
+Page visits will not be automatically recorded in a single page application.
+Refer to examples below to see how to record page visits for React and Next.js.

 - React